Daniel Aum

 Daniel is a PhD candidate in International Affairs, Science, and Technology at the Sam Nunn School of International Affairs, Georgia Tech.
-His research interests lie at the intersection of military interventions, leader-level analysis, and innovation.
+His interests lie in international security and foreign policy decision-making, with a focus on the role of the individual executive in foreign and security policy, especially military interventions.
+He has regional interests in East Asia and the Middle East.

 He worked at RAND as a Summer Associate and Adjunct Policy Researcher.
-He served as a Harold Rosenthal Fellow both with the U.S. House Foreign Affairs Committee and the Subcommittee on Asia, the Pacific, Central Asia, and Nonproliferation.
+He served as a Harold W. Rosenthal Fellow both with the U.S. House Foreign Affairs Committee and the Subcommittee on Asia, the Pacific, Central Asia, and Nonproliferation.
 He was the Senior Director for Public Affairs and Washington D.C.
-Director at the National Bureau of Asian Research, a think tank.
+Director at the National Bureau of Asian Research.
 He served as a fellow with the Tom Lantos Human Rights Commission.
-He also worked on an international strategic litigation team at Robert F. Kennedy Human Rights.
+He also worked on an international strategic litigation team at Robert & Ethel Kennedy Human Rights Center

 He has published two peer-reviewed journal articles, one on how North Korea uses history as a policy instrument and one co-authored piece on why China innovates.

-He received his BA in philosophy from Baylor, JD from The George Washington University Law School, and MA in Asian Studies from Georgetown University’s School of Foreign Service.
+He received his BA in philosophy from Baylor University, JD from The George Washington University Law School, and MA in Asian Studies from the School of Foreign Service at Georgetown University.

 Get all the newest stories.
 You’ll receive updates via email.